Geordie [Child 209]

 The Lady o' Gight

-NOTES [354 words]: The historical antecedents of this ballad are disputed.
-Some suggest that it is based on the life of George Gordon (1512-1562), Fourth Earl of Huntley, the son of Margaret Stewart, she being an illegitimate daughter of James IV.
+NOTES [1640 words]: The historical antecedents of this ballad are disputed.
+Some suggest that it is based on the life of George Gordon (1512-1562), Fourth Earl of Huntly, the son of Margaret Stewart, she being an illegitimate daughter of James IV.
 A blackletter ballad cited by Lloyd names Geordie as George Stoole of Northumberland, executed in 1610, but Lloyd suggests the ballad itself predates the 17th century. - PJS, RBW

 I must admit to sometimes wondering if this is really a single ballad.
-In most texts, of course, Geordie is charged with murder.
+In many texts, of course, Geordie is charged with murder.
 But in a few texts, such as Child's "H" and Ord's version "Gight's Ladye," the charge is poaching, and the whole feeling of the song (as well as the lyrics) is different.
 Coffin's notes in Flanders-AncientBalladsTraditionallySungInNewEngland3 observes that there are two endings, one with Geordie ransomed, one with him executed, and that these seem to form distinct family groups.
 I wouldn't be surprised if two separate songs were mixed.

 On this point, see now Ben Schwartz's note below and, especially, his analysis filed under "George of Oxford." - RBW